stardog-union/stardog-blog/content/posts/2016-2017-repreview.md

 * improve Virtual Graph performance
 * and 220 bug fixes

-As of this blog post, the Stardog codebase is about 575,000 lines of code.
+As of this blog post, the Stardog codebase is about 575,000 lines of code, a number that's been reasonably fixed for the past few years, while we've added significant new user-facing capability to the system.

 #### New Hires